-The enduring conflict in Bagua (North Peru) between the Peruvian government and indigenous inhabitants of the Amazon have led to violent confrontations on Friday, June 5.
+The enduring conflict in Northern Peru between the Peruvian government and indigenous inhabitants of the Amazon have led to violent confrontations on Friday, June 5.
 According to different sources, between 30 and 84 deaths are reported, and more than 100 were wounded when the security forces tried to stop a roadblock by using violent force.
-According to the police, the indigenous people fired at the policemen first.
-This is contested by the representatives of the different indigenous groups: they say that they were only armed with their traditional spears.
-Most sources affirm that shots were released from police helicopters.
-Thomas and Marijke also saw how the police took along corpses.
-"A way to decrease the official death count", says Marijke Deleu of Catapa.

 During 57 days, indigenous people were on strike and blocked roads.
 The last two years a large number of ecological and social restrictions on extraction of resources were removed by a changing regulation, leading to a much less restrictive legislation.
 This eases direct foreign investments in Peru for developing mines and oil and gas exploitations and concessions.